bazaarvoice/bv-ui-core/lib/loader/README.md

 attributes on the created `<script>` element.
 - **timeout**: the time in milliseconds before the loading should be considered failed.
 Defaults to 10000ms.
+- **forceLoad**: a boolean value as to whether the script should attempt to be loaded if an earlier attempt was made.
+Defaults to false.
+- **namespaceName**: a string containing the name of the namespace to check if the script has been previously loaded and store the loadedUrls hash

 ### loadStyleSheet options